-Projects that are granted a residency are required to adopt an ethos of responsibility and custodianship as they care for the physical space and control access to it for the specified period.
-Unlike the many available classroom spaces on campus, which see the ebb and flow of traffic throughout the day and are booked for one-off events outside of class meeting times, and are primarily owned by the Office of Classroom Management, this space will require an investment of time and energy by its users, a sense of responsibility for a public trust.
+Those who are granted a residency are required to adopt an ethos of responsibility and custodianship as they care for the physical space and control access to it for the specified period.
+Unlike the many available classroom spaces on campus, which see the ebb and flow of traffic throughout the day and are booked for one-off events outside of class meeting times, and are primarily owned by the University's Office of Classroom Management, this space will require an investment of time and energy by its users, a sense of responsibility for a public trust.

 2021-22 Hub Residencies